heinrichti/GitRewrite/README.md

 GitRewrite C:/VCS/MyRepo --fix-trees
 ```

 GitRewrite was only tested on one repository, so there is a big chance that it might fail for you.
+At the moment it will only work on windows because of the zlib library it is using (zlibnet).
+There may be other issues as well but this is the biggest blocker for letting it run on other systems.
 Please let me know of any issues or feature requests, I will update the tool when I find the time for it.
 Pull requests very welcome!
-Still searching for a way to make this even faster, maybe some parallelization options that I have not thought about yet or faster file acces (while this should be pretty efficient already using memory mapped files)
+Still searching for a way to make this even faster, maybe some parallelization options that I have not employed yet or faster file acces (while this should be pretty efficient already using memory mapped files)